stoplightio/docs/articles/editor/environments.md

 These variables (excluding your private variables) are stored in the `.stoplight` file of your project (under "Config" in the File Explorer).

+The Resolved Variables displayed in the editor will change depending on your current environment.
 To update the default or environment-specific variables stored in Stoplight, click the "Manage Environments" button under the configuration window.

 <!--(FIXME - SHOW GIF OF CLICKING MANAGE ENVIRONMENTS BUTTON)-->